spirlici/spcms/README.md

 `composer install`

-Make a copy of `config.sample` folder and rename it to `config`, and then setup your configuration
+Make a copy of `config.sample` folder and rename it to `config` and then setup your configuration